Ducasse/cargo/README.md

 # Cargo package manager [![Build Status](https://travis-ci.org/demarey/cargo.svg?branch=master)](https://travis-ci.org/demarey/cargo)

-Cargo is a lightweitgh package manager for Smalltalk.
+Cargo is a lightweitgh package manager for Pharo.

 ## What are the motivations behind Cargo?
 * Dependencies expressed at the package level.
 We want that each package describes its own dependencies in a synthetic way.
-* Dependencies as first-class objects, so that tools can use them to offer added value
+* Dependencies as first-class objects, so that tools can use them to offer added value.
 * Better handling of platform-specific packages.
-In big project with a lot of dependencies that could be run on various platforms (e.g. Seaside), the description of platform-specific dependendies leads to wide specification, hard to maintain.
+In big projects with a lot of dependencies that could be run on various platforms (e.g. Seaside), the description of platform-specific dependendies leads to large specifications that are hard to maintain.
 Cargo tries to solve this problem by providing a low-coupling dependency to manage this kind of dependencies.
-* Support update strategies through the use of semantic versionning
+* Support update strategies through the use of semantic versionning.
-* Provide a central place to publis package versions and provide a web site on top of it to query on available packages (something similar to https://packagist.org/).
+* Provide a central place to publish package versions and provide a web site on top of it to query on available packages (something similar to https://packagist.org/).

 ## Cargo big picture
 ![Cargo big picture](/doc/cargo-overview.png)

 ## Cargo basics
 Cargo is a package manager.
-It automates the process of installing, upgrading and removing Smalltalk programs and libraries for a Smalltalk image in a consistent manner.
+It automates the process of installing, upgrading and removing Pharo programs and libraries for a Pharo image in a consistent manner.
 A package manager deals with packages, distributions of software.
 Packages contain metadata, such as the software's name, description of its purpose, version number, vendor,  and a list of dependencies necessary for the software to run properly.
 ### Packages
 Packages are the unit of distribution of a software.
 It is the minimal artefact you can load.
 Cargo defines 3 kind of packages:
 * **package unit**: it represents a piece of code in a specific version.
 It has dependencies.
 * **package assembly**: it represents a set of package units or package assemblies.
-It is useful to group a coherent set of packages all together.
+It is useful to group a coherent set of packages together.
 Assemblies do not have dependencies.
 * **virtual package**: they are there to manage smoothly platform-specific packages.
 A virtual package has only a name.
 Some concrete packages (units) will provide them, some others will require them.
 They offer low-coupling in dependencies description but have to be used carefully (no specified contract, just rely on the package name).
 This concept comes from the [Debian distribution] (http://www.linuxtopia.org/online_books/linux_system_administration/debian_linux_guides/debian_linux_faq/ch-pkg_basics.en_007.html).
 ![Cargo packages](/doc/cargo-packages.png)